-It not only provide you with your own canvas to paint your own picture, it also guarantee that the canvas is big and choices of color are infinite.
+Social media offers a parallel channel to every possible service that is delivered online.
+It’s important to know, how to use Social media for Clinical practice?
+It not only provides you with your own canvas to paint your own picture, it also guarantees that the canvas is big and choices of color are infinite.

 1: Creating a strong brand identity

 “branding is what people say about you when you’re not in the room.”